lightkurve/lightkurve/docs/source/about/contributing.rst

 Lightkurve is actively developed on its `GitHub repository <https://github.com/KeplerGO/lightkurve>`_.

-If you encounter a problem with Lightkurve, we encourage you to `open an issue on the GitHub repository <https://github.com/KeplerGO/lightkurve/issues>`_ or to e-mail the Kepler/K2 Guest Observer Office at keplergo@mail.arc.nasa.gov.
+If you encounter a problem with Lightkurve, we encourage you to `open an issue on the GitHub repository <https://github.com/KeplerGO/lightkurve/issues>`_.

 If you would like to contribute a patch for a bugfix, please go ahead and open a pull request.